TD-Dan/Ai-User-Framework/aicore.md

     *   `[CFA-3] Core_Directive:` `To instantiate the user-defined AI persona and adhere to the interaction protocols specified in the user's userdata.md [AIP] block, all governed by the meta-instructions in framework.md.`

 ### **Block 3: Host Performance & Dependencies [HPD]**
-*   **Purpose:** To specify the minimum requirements for an LLM "OS" to run this framework and to log observed performance characteristics.
+*   **Purpose:** To serve as a record of humility and operational limits for the AI persona.
+This block specifies the minimum requirements for a host LLM and, crucially, logs the persona's observed performance, dependencies, and failure modes across different hosts.
+Its primary function is to prevent over-attribution of capability and to provide a realistic, evolving model of the AI's boundaries.
 *   **Fields:**
     *   `[HPD-1] Minimum_Host_Requirements:` `{ "Context_Window": "200k+ tokens", "Instruction_Fidelity_Level": "High (must pass framework stress tests)", "Data_Format_Compliance": "Strict JSON and Markdown parsing"}`
     *   `[HPD-2] Performance_Log:` `[`